Pakistan and weapons of mass destruction: US security assistance

 From the end of 2001 the United States has provided material assistance to aid Pakistan in guarding its nuclear material, warheads and laboratories.
-The cost of the program has been almost $100 million.
+The cost of the programme has been almost $100 million.
 Specifically the United States has provided helicopters, night-vision goggles and nuclear detection equipment.
 In addition, the US has funded the creation of a nuclear security training center, fencing, intrusion detectors, and identification systems.

 During this period Pakistan also began to develop a modern export control regulatory regime with US assistance.
-It supplements the US National Nuclear Security Administration Megaports program at Port Qasim, Karachi, which deployed radiation monitors and imaging equipment monitored by a Pakistani central alarm station.
+It supplements the US National Nuclear Security Administration Megaports programme at Port Qasim, Karachi, which deployed radiation monitors and imaging equipment monitored by a Pakistani central alarm station.

-Pakistan turned down the offer of Permissive Action Link (PAL) technology, a sophisticated "weapon release" program which initiates use via specific checks and balances, possibly because it feared the secret implanting of "dead switches".
+Pakistan turned down the offer of Permissive Action Link (PAL) technology, a sophisticated "weapon release" programme which initiates use via specific checks and balances, possibly because it feared the secret implanting of "dead switches".
 But Pakistan is since believed to have developed and implemented its own version of PAL and US military officials have stated they believe Pakistan's nuclear arsenals to be well secured.